Growing a hosta plant indoors can be a challenge, but they’re perennials that you can grow and keep healthy with the correct soil and environment.

 Choosing the Best Hosta Types

 There are hundreds of hosta types available, so narrowing the types down and trying to pick out the best ones can take a while.
-I know I was blown away at the sheer number of hostas available when I first started looking.
+I know I was blown away by the sheer number of hostas available when I first started looking.
 I chose the hostas with thicker leaves and a more glossy look and feel.
-I thought these would do better than thin-leaf varieties because they’re hardier and can handle the different environment in the house.
+I thought these would do better than thin-leaf varieties because they’re hardier and can handle the environment in the house.
 If you can find them, start with a few of the following hosta types for your indoor planting adventure:

 Suggested Hostas for Growing Indoors

 Deep smoky blue with white

 Gold to chartreuse

 Deep green with lime green edges